These Gorgeous Photos Celebrate Inuit Women’s Tattoos—And Their Resilience

 While DeVos’ photography has expanded considerably from when she and Johnston were young, she has kept true to many of the elements that got her into photography: making connections with and celebrating Inuit women and a commitment to making others feel beautiful in front of the camera.

 Her latest project is the “Gold Series,” featuring Inuit women who are traditionally tattooed, painted in gold and photographed on crisp, black backdrops.
-(The series will be on display at the Vancouver Maritime Museum this month, until April 2023.)
+(The series was on display at the Vancouver Maritime Museum until April 2023.)

 The mesmerizing imagery that DeVos created for the series was inspired by the music video for “Zombie” by Irish rock band The Cranberries.
 The anti-war anthem features lead singer Dolores O’Riordan painted in gold from head to toe.
 “As soon as I saw that, I took pictures of the screen and I was like, ‘I need to photograph Inuit women this way.’”